The purpose of practising Buddhism is creating profound happiness for ourselves and for others.

 The three fundamental aspects of Nichiren Daishonin’s Buddhism are faith, practice and study.
-Faith means to believe in the Gohonzon, based on experience of the benefits of doing so.
+Faith means to believe in the Gohonzon (see below for an explanation), based on experience of the benefits of doing so.
 Essentially, faith means having faith in one’s own Buddhahood.

 Practice means to chant Nam-myoho-renge-kyo and perform gongyo twice daily, and to teach others to do the same.

 Study means to read the writings of Nichiren Daishonin and apply them to our daily lives.
 Among these three, faith is the most fundamental for the attainment of Buddhahood.
 Faith gives rise to practice and study; practice and study serve to deepen one’s faith.

 Nam-myoho-renge-kyo describes the ultimate Law or true essence of life permeating everything in the universe.
 In this Buddhism, chanting Nam-myoho-renge-kyo mysteriously but wonderfully enables us to achieve Buddhahood.

 Nam is the act of summoning Myoho-renge-kyo from within us and putting it into action in our lives and environment by chanting Nam-myoho-renge-kyo.

 Myoho is the power of revitalisation, the emergence of the highest state of life — the Buddha state — from within us.

 Renge is the cause and effect of the emergence of our Buddha state in terms of benefit, happiness and fulfilment.